apnadkarni/blt/doc/comboframe.rst

     Holds the name of an image associated with the selected item.
     *ImageName* is the name of an Tk photo or BLT picture.
 The image is not displayed by the *comboframe* widget.
-If the **-iconvariable** option is set, the value of that variable will be set to *imageName*.
+If the **-iconvariable** option is set, the value of that variable will be set to *imageName* when the menu if unposted.
 The default is "".

   **-iconvariable** *varName*
     Specifies the name of a global TCL variable that contains the name of